apple/coremltools/docs-guides/source/opt-quantization-api.md

 quantized_model = quantizer.finalize()
 ```

-Note that, here, we set the first and last values of the ``milestones`` parameter to ``0``.
+Note that here we set the first and last values of the ``milestones`` parameter to ``0``.
-The first milestone turns on observes, and setting it to zero ensures that we start measuring
+The first milestone turns on observers, and setting it to zero ensures that we start measuring
 quantization statistics from step 0.
-And the last milestone applies batch norm in inference mode,
+The last milestone applies batch norm in inference mode,
 which means we do not use the calibration data to update the batch norm statistics.
 We do this because
 we do not want training data to influence the batch norm values.
 The other two milestones
 are used to control when fake quantization simulation is turned on and when observers are turned off.
-We can set them to values larger than 0 so that they are never turned on.
+We can set them to values larger than zero so that they are never turned on.

 #### Quantization Aware Training (QAT)